ChinoUkaegbu/comicassignment.github.io/README.md

 ### **Interesting Notes**

 For some reason, one of the fonts that was in .ttf wasn't loading until we converted it to .otf even though the other fonts were in .ttf!
+Also, Github takes some time to show the changes you've effected so you have to consider that as well.